-- (1) Applicant is at least 21 years of age;

-- (2) Applicant must certify that:

-- (A) Applicant has reported to the Board any injunction entered against her/him and any injunctive action pending against her/him or her/his license.

-- (B) Applicant has reported any malpractice judgment against her/him, any settlement of a malpractice action or claim against her/him, and any malpractice action or claim pending against her/him. - (C) Applicant has reported to the Board any complaint pending before, investigation being conducted by, or disciplinary proceeding pending before the licensing, grievance, or disciplinary Board of any jurisdiction in which s/he is licensed, registered, or certified to practice social work where the complaint, investigation, or proceeding concerns his / her practice as a social worker. - (D) Applicant has reported to the Board any misdemeanor or felony conviction(s) - (E) Applicant has reported to the Board any prior disciplinary action against the applicant by another jurisdiction. - (3) Submit verification of licensure from each jurisdiction(s) in which applicant has ever been licensed, registered, listed or certified. - (4) Applicant holds a master's or a doctoral degree in social work from an accredited Council on Social Work Education (CSWE) program; - (5) At the time of application for a Colorado license by endorsement: - (A) The applicant demonstrates having passed an examination, which covers the general areas of knowledge in social work, and is administered under contract as approved by the Board.
-Social work endorsement applicants must have taken and passed the appropriate examination required for the level of licensure sought; OR - (B) The applicant demonstrates that one (or more) of the jurisdictions in which s/he has been licensed, registered, or certified required a written examination, the content of which tested competence to practice independent social work (including the areas outlined in Rule 12(c)(5)(A)) and the applicant demonstrates that s/he has engaged in the active practice of social work as defined in Rule 12(c)(6) for at least two years.
-The applicant may rely on an examination given and passed in jurisdiction other than the jurisdiction from which s/he seeks licensure by endorsement; OR - (C) If a written examination was not required by the jurisdiction at the time the applicant was originally licensed, the Board will accept as substantially equivalent to this qualification proof that the applicant has a record of actively practicing social work as defined in Rule 12(c)(6) at the independent level for at least five (5) out of the last ten (10) years without discipline. - (6) "Active practice of social work" means the applicant engaged in the practice of social work at least twenty (20) hours per week, averaged over the entire time s/he has been in practice. - (d) Licenses, certifications, or registrations from outside the United States.
-Applicants who are licensed, certified, listed or registered social workers in a jurisdiction outside the United States must submit their educational credentials for evaluation and satisfy the requirements of this Rule. - (e) Jurisprudence Examination.
-Each applicant shall pass a Board-developed jurisprudence examination.
+- (1) Applicant is at least 21 years of age; - (2) Applicant must certify that: - (A) Applicant has reported to the Board any injunction action entered against her/him and knows of no injunctive action pending against her/him or her/his license, certificate, listing or registration to practice professional counseling where the injunction or injunctive action relates to her/his practice of professional counseling or psychotherapy; - (B) Applicant has reported to the Board any malpractice judgment against her/him, and knows of no settlement of a malpractice action or claim against her/him, and knows of no malpractice action or claim pending against her/him where the malpractice alleged relates to her/his practice of professional counseling or psychotherapy; - (C) Applicant has reported to the Board any complaint pending before, investigation being conducted by, or disciplinary proceeding pending before the licensing, grievance, or disciplinary board of any jurisdiction in which s/he is licensed, registered, or certified to practice professional counseling where the complaint, investigation, or proceeding concerns practice as a licensed professional counselor or psychotherapy. - (D) Applicant has reported to the Board any misdemeanor or felony conviction(s). - (E) Applicant has reported to the Board any prior disciplinary action against applicant by another jurisdiction. - (3) Submit verification of licensure from each jurisdiction(s) in which applicant has ever been licensed, registered, listed or certified. - (4) Applicant holds a master's or doctoral degree in professional counseling from an accredited program or holds a master's or doctoral degree from a program that was equivalent to an accredited program in professional counseling as provided under Rule 14. - (5) At the time of application for a Colorado license by endorsement, the applicant demonstrates having passed an examination, the content of which tested competence to practice professional counseling, including special knowledge and skills in psychotherapy. - (6) Applicant demonstrates that s/he had at least two (2) years of post-master's or one year of post-doctoral practice in psychotherapy or professional counseling under supervision prior to licensure, certification, listing or registration in the jurisdiction through which the applicant seeks licensure in Colorado; or the applicant provides information satisfactory to the Board demonstrating her/his active practice of professional counseling for two (2) years (as defined below).

+- (A) "Active practice of professional counseling " means the applicant has engaged in the practice of professional counseling at least twenty (20) hours per week, averaged over the entire time s/he has been in practice, with no more than a six month absence from the practice of professional counseling.
+If the applicant has taught professional counseling, the applicant may count the hours spent teaching professional counseling (including time spent in preparation, in meeting with students, and in related activities) as hours of active practice of professional counseling provided such teaching was in courses in the same or similar field of professional counseling as the competence area claimed by the applicant; teaching of professional counseling shall not count more than one-third (1/3) of the number of active practice hours claimed by applicant. - (d) Licenses, certifications, or registrations from outside the United States.
+Applicants who are licensed, certified, listed or registered professional counselors in a jurisdiction outside the United States must submit their educational credentials for evaluation and satisfy the requirements of this Rule, and as provided under Rule 14. - (e) Jurisprudence Examination.
+Each applicant shall pass a Board developed jurisprudence examination.

-RULE 13 REINSTATEMENT OF AN EXPIRED LICENSE (C,R.S. § 12-43-204)
+RULE 13 REINSTATEMENT OF LICENSE (C.R.S. § 12-43-204)